sacdallago/biotrainer/README.md

 *protein language models* (pLMs) have become widely applied in the last years.
 Hence, *biotrainer* enables automatic calculation of embeddings on a *per-sequence* and *per-residue* level, depending on the protocol.
-Take a look at [bio_embeddings](https://github.com/sacdallago/bio_embeddings/) to find out about all the available embedding methods.
-However, it is also possible to provide your own embeddings file using your own embedder, independent of *bio_embeddings*.
+Take a look at the [embeddings options](docs/config_file_options.md#embeddings) to find out about all the available embedding methods.
+It is also possible to provide your own embeddings file using your own embedder, independent of the provided calculation pipeline.
 Please refer to the [data standardization](docs/data_standardization.md#embeddings) document and the [relevant examples](examples/custom_embeddings/) to learn how to do this.
 Pre-calculated embeddings can be used for the training process via the `embeddings_file` parameter,